starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 # Getting Started

-# BEN!!!
-I thought we are gonna drop the straight comparison given its a fully SPA replacement!

 Datastar brings the functionality provided by libraries like [AlpineJs](https://alpinejs.dev/) (frontend reactivity) and [HTMX](https://htmx.org/) (backend reactivity) together, into one cohesive solution.
 It's a lightweight, extensible framework that allows you to:

 1. Manage state and build reactivity into your frontend using HTML attributes.
-1. Modify the DOM and state by sending events from your backend.
+2. Modify the DOM and state by sending events from your backend.

 With Datastar, you can build any UI that a full-stack framework like React, Vue.js or Svelte can, but with a much simpler, hypermedia-driven approach.